Escape Room Kit Setup Guide

 Customize The Escape Game

-If you plan to play the base game without customization, scroll down to Printing the Game.
+If you plan to play the base game without customization, you can jump directly to Printing the Game.

 - Open the Designers Kit PowerPoint.